arthur-zheng/FEIQ/this---in-real-word.md

 # In the Real World
-Make sure you have read **last chapter** _this - basics_ before you keep on.
+Make sure you have read **last chapter** _this - basics_ before you read following.

-One reason JS looks complicated is because JS is dealing with something else such as: DOM, Async calls etc. Things get complecated, in real world, real interviews.
+One reason JS looks complicated is because JS is dealing with something else such as: DOM, Async calls etc. Things get complecated, in real world's real interviews.

 ### 1. With DOM's Event Binding
 ```js